RIR360/development/journal/2025/January.md

 - The purpose of life should come first and everything after that.
 - Without that purpose you may wander and fall over and over again.
 - The next milestone you're pursuing should **help** you toward that purpose not **divert** you from that.
+- This is why even after completing things you may feel lost.